 Although vodka doesn’t have the deep American roots that bourbon does or the perceived “prestige” of wine, it has captured the hearts of the Western world.
 We all know vodka began in Russia, and it’s still well-loved over there.
 But it’s made its way over to America and it’s here to stay.
 It’s arguably the most popular spirit in the country and an American vodka was even voted “world’s best vodka” at the 2016 World Drink Awards.

 And it turns out that the best American vodka isn’t always your typical smooth and neutral spirit.
 Distillers still work hard to give you something smooth, no doubt.
 But, stronger palates and bolder flavor notes are starting to make an appearance, and customers love this change.

 Many vodkas are striking an excellent balance between mixing well into cocktails and being tasty and smooth enough to drink neat or on the rocks.
+You can even use some American vodkas in your cooking.
 Whether you want spicy, sweet, citrus, or a combination of flavors, there’s an American vodka to suit your needs.

 The Best American Vodka